MattOhare1999/dissertation/documentation/notes/dataEvaluationNotes.md

 * There are 2053 users that were only seen for less than 5 minutes (300 seconds).
 * There are 4600 users that were only seen for less than 1 day (86400 seconds).

 * There are some users that are anomalies, for example: user id 5 has been seen for around 50 days but has only used 7 apps with a total of 22 launches in that time.

+* After removing users who we:
+  * have seen for less than 5 minutes or
+  * have seen for less than 24 hours and used less than 1 app per hour or
+  * have seen for more than 24 hours and used more than 1 app per day.
+There were a few more anomolies:
+  * User 1617
+  * User 6308
+  * User 6384
+  * user 10621